bugoverdose/maze-runner/README.md

 - No element is responsive to height change because that would mess up everything.
 If the screen height is not enough, the user will have to scroll down.

-## Enhancements
+## TODO

-- Blob sound on moving the player.
+- Add blob sound on player movement.

-- Open graph meta tags for sharing links.

-  - It's basic stuff, but I'll need to prepare some images.

-- Reset position button for reseting current game without generating the entire maze.
+- Reset button to reset current game without generating a new maze.

-  - It's really easy to implement, but where should we put the button?
+- Show _Go to Next level button_ after finishing a game.